Day 1: Arrival in Edmonton, AB

 in the North and displays environmental exhibits.
 This afternoon, board smaller boats with local guides for an interpretive tour of the harbour

-Depart Yellowknife and again cross the 60th parallel and enter Alberta, stopping at Evelyn Falls, a giant curtain of water that spills over
+Depart Yellowknife and again cross the 60th Parallel and enter Alberta, stopping at Evelyn Falls, a giant curtain of water that spills over a limestone

-Day 8: High Level - Grande Prairie, AB (B)
+Day 9: High Level - Grande Prairie, AB

 This morning, visit The Northern Trading Post which hosts a collection of over 1800 food and medicine containers, some dating back to the late 1800’s,